wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 * [All-in-one installer](native-node/all-in-one.md)
 * [Helm chart](native-node/helm-chart.md)

-Find your **use case below** and deploy the NGINX node in the appropriate form-factor.
+Find your **use case below** and deploy the native node in the appropriate form-factor.

 ### Connectors